HenryCowan/EMG-Gaming/README.md

 # ![](https://github.com/TheUltraSoundGuys/RTEP/blob/master/Images/Logo2.png)Muscle Power Gaming: Get Flexing!

-This repository demomstrates the use of a Raspberry Pi in controlling a video game using realtime EMG signals.
-This is part of a course hosted by the University of Glasgow in Real Time Embedded Programming.
+This repository demomstrates the use of a Raspberry Pi with EMG detection cicuitory to control a video game in real-time using signals from the muscles.
+This is a project for the Real-time Embedded Systems cource at the University of Glasgow.

-The repository describes how to measure EMG signals from the user's bicep and/or ticep muscles, and how these are then used in turn to control the movement of a paddle in the classic game Pong :ping_pong: (the principles being completely transferrable to other relatively rudimentary games).
+The repository describes how to measure EMG signals from the user's muscles - we have given the example of biceps and/or triceps however this technology is apllicable to any muscles capable of contraction.
+The use of these signals to control the movement of a paddle in the classic game Pong is then demostrated and presented(the principles being completely transferrable to other relatively rudimentary games). :ping_pong:

 ---

 ## Premise

 The simplest video games have very limited inputs.
-For some this is simply left/right, while for others it may be up/down/left/right.
+For some, this is simply left/right, while for others it may be up/down/left/right.
 This makes it relatively straightforward to hack these inputs to be controlled by EMG signals (one muscle controls left, another right, etc).
-With a 4 channel system, we hope to be able to accomodate single-player versions of games requiring 4 input options, or multiplayer versions of games requiring only 2 (a safe outlet for any pent up testosterone!).
+With a 4 channel system, we hope to be able to accomodate single-player versions of games requiring 4 input options, or multiplayer versions of games requiring only 2 (providing a safe outlet for any pent up testosterone!).

 The primary use of this system is to increase the level of submersion the player feels within the gaming environment, providing a new challenge, and adding a new dimension to the gaming experience.
 The system also has potential application in the field of rehabilitation, encouraging persistence with otherwise unpleasant rehabilitation regimes.